Moors in the European Renaissance

 Nevertheless, Europeans had held Africans in high regard for centuries prior, (from the Catholic patron saint, Maurice, to the

 legendary black knights).
-Therefore it was possible for many Africans to move to the highest eschelons of society, as evidenced by historical documentation
+Therefore it was possible for many Africans to move to the highest echelons of society, as evidenced by historical documentation

 throughout Europe.
 Some became nobles, intellectuals, military leaders, and other respectable professionals in royal courts

-throughout Europe (excluding the Iberian peninsula).
+throughout Europe.
 They became so numerous in England that Queen Elizabeth I issued a warrant (July 1596)

 and a proclamation (January 1601) by which she expelled all "Blackmoores" from England: